International airports in Israel. Israel airports for international flights

 Everything for your safety

-The city center and the airfield are separated by 14 km and the transfer to Tel Aviv is possible in several ways:
+The city center and the airfield are separated by 14 km and transfer to Tel Aviv is possible in several ways:

-Alternate aerodromes
+Alternate airfields

-Israel's Sde Dov Airport near Tel Aviv serves domestic flights from Eilat and is not very popular with tourists.
+Israel Sde Dov Airport near Tel Aviv serves domestic flights from Eilat and is not very popular with tourists.

 And therefore, it is the country’s international airports that will be your first acquaintance with Israel.
 So what are they?